From BR Bullpen

 Biographical Information

-Ray Chapman played nine seasons in the major leagues before he was killed.
+Shortstop Ray Chapman played nine seasons in the majors and is the only player to die from injuries sustained during a big league game.
 A regular in eight of those seasons, he had already accumulated over 1,000 hits when his career ended.

 Records Held